AyakoNaganeyama/bank-account-unit-test/README.md

 # Bank Account App

 A simple **Bank Account application** implemented in TypeScript.
 Allows users to manage a bank account by depositing and debiting money, as well as updating the account holder's name.
-The main purpose of this app is to practice unit testing by implementing a basic BankAccount class and writing tests for its core functionalities.
+TThe main purpose of this app is to practice **unit testing** using **Jest** by implementing a basic `BankAccount` class and writing tests for its core functionalities.

 ---